California-Strawberry-Commission/laser-runner-cutter/ros2/src/livekit_ros2/README.md

 - WebRTC will fail on Firefox when offline.
 This is a Firefox-specific issue where WebRTC ICE gathering fails in a completely pure LAN environment.
 Refer to https://bugzilla.mozilla.org/show_bug.cgi?id=1659672 for more details on the issue.
   - Workaround: use Chromium
-- Currently, LiveKitWhipNode can only subscribe and streams one Image topic.
-Adding support for streaming multiple topics is tracked at https://github.com/California-Strawberry-Commission/laser-runner-cutter/issues/109